Community housing for the Groote Archipelago, managed by and for, Anindilyakwa people.

 More Information on the Housing for Health Project is available on the Health Habitat website.

 AHAC commenced provision of Homelands Services to 40 houses in the communities of Bartalumba Bay, Little Paradise, Malkala, Emerald River, Yenbakwa, Leskie Pools, Thompson Bay, Salt Lake and Four Mile in July 2020.
 The services provided include housing maintenance and municipal services.

-What a perfect day to introduce you to Anindilyakwa Housing Aboriginal Corporation (AHAC) strong female leader and Chairperson, Cherelle Wurrawilya.
-Cherelle has a passion for housing and has worked as a Community Housing Officer on Groote Eylandt for 4 years, before being elected by the board as Chairperson for AHAC.
-Cherelle is also a Director of Yimundumanja Aboriginal Corporation, Anindilyakwa Employee Futures Fund Aboriginal Corporation, Winchelsea Island Pty Ltd and Aboriginal Housing Northern Territory.
-Cherelle also sits on the board for Anindilyakwa Land Council and Anindilyakwa Services Aboriginal Corporation.
-Cherelle is a future elder and representative for Wurrawilya Clan. ...
-See MoreSee Less
+Cherelle is our one of a kind Chariperson.
+Cherelle has worked as a Community Housing Officer on Groote Eylandt for 4 years.
+In her role as Community Housing Officer, Cherelle was responsible for conducting inspections of houses, assisting with the tenancy management services such as rent payments and tenancy agreements, and maintenance issues.
+Cherelle is currently Director of Yimundumanja Aboriginal Corporation, Anindilyakwa Employee Futures Fund Aboriginal Corporation and Winchelsea Island Pty Ltd. Cherelle is currently a board member for Anindilyakwa Land Council and Anindilyakwa Services Aboriginal Corporation and is a future elder and representative for Wurrawilya Clan.

 Cherelle is a very busy lady, when she is not working, she enjoys camping and fishing with her family and loves looking after her dogs.